-Missouri State University recently completed the first phase of a successful transition to a new Enterprise Resource Planning (ERP) “Banner” system that serves as the University’s core administrative business system.
-During phase two we will:
+Missouri State University recently completed the first phase of a successful transition to a new version of the Enterprise Resource Planning (ERP) “Banner” system that serves as the University’s core administrative business system.
+In support of this goal, we will:

 - Reduce paper-driven processes and improve efficiency by expanding the use of electronic workflow and document management systems.

 - De-identify personally identifiable information contained in development systems.

 - Implement a customer relationship management (CRM) system to better recruit undergraduate and graduate students.

 - Replace existing classroom scheduling system (R-25) with a more robust event management system (EMS).